jcdiegolopez/command-line-clue/game/game/notebook.md

 - Clue Security cameras caught movement near the playground entrance.
 - Finded the shopkeeper in playgorund
 - Finded clue Maybe we should check back in the school
+- Finded the clockmaker in the school
+- Finded clue The dust on the floor shows a clear path heading to the cafeteria.